x-CK-x/Model-Builder-DCT/README.md

 unloaded automatically.
 If you still hit CUDA out-of-memory errors after switching models, the new model likely requires more VRAM than is available on a single GPU—enable multiple GPUs in the interface or choose a smaller model.
+If Kosmos‑2 fails to load with a `KeyError` mentioning `kosmos_2_vision_model`, update the `transformers` library or use the latest code which patches the missing configuration automatically.
+If your Transformers install lacks the Kosmos‑2 model classes, the code will try to download them from Hugging Face.
+When network access is blocked or the download fails, a clear runtime error is raised asking you to enable network access or upgrade `transformers`.
+If Qwen‑VL reports a missing `tiktoken` module, install the optional `tiktoken` package.